Guitarist Jerry Watt is best known for being the face of The Rockets, a group he has been part of – continuously – for about 48 years.

 “One of our roadies was something of a mechanic.
-The engine of the 11cc had four screws in it.
-We dropped the engine, fixed the problem, put it back in and hit the road.
+The engine of the 1100cc had four screws in it.
+We dropped the engine, fixed the problem, put it back in and continued the journey.

 “We thought we were going to PE for a month playing gigs in The Reno, the Panorama, all those clubs.
 It ended up being a six-month tour with extensions to Umtata, East London and Durban.”